jm1021/churchofjesuschrist/_posts/2024-05-05-king-benjamin.md

        | Low (Without Scriptures)
 ```

 The y-axis can be labeled "Understanding of God's Mysteries" and the x-axis labeled "With Scriptures" and "Without Scriptures."
-The line would jump from low understanding (without) to high understanding (with).
+The line would jump from high understanding (with) to low understanding (without).

 ![]({{site.baseurl}}/images/linear_regression.png)